ekanshs/graphex-nnmf/README.md

 ## About

-This package implements coordinate-ascent variational inference for sparse exchangeable bipartite graph model described in the article *Exchangeable Modelling of Relational Data: Checking Sparsity, Data Splitting, and Sparse Exchangeable Poisson Matrix Factorization*
+This package implements coordinate-ascent variational inference for sparse exchangeable bipartite graph model described in the article *Exchangeable Modelling of Relational Data: Checking Sparsity, Data Splitting, and Sparse Exchangeable Poisson Matrix Factorization*.
+This works well out of the box for discovering latent structure in large matrices with entries that are natural numbers.
+The algorithm is well-adapted to handling matrices where many entries are 0.
+Inference generally runs quickly on GPU.

+This roughly corresponds to the Poisson matrix factorization model of [*Scalable Recommendation with Poisson Factorization*](https://arxiv.org/pdf/1311.1704.pdf) in the special case that sparsity parameters su and si are both negative.

 ## Requirements